whoisdsmith/AI-MTHRFCKR/README.md

 - [Regie](https://www.regie.ai/)
 - [Reply.io](https://reply.io/sales-email-assistant/)
 - [Robin](https://www.hellorobin.ai/)
-- [SaleWhale](http://salewhale.chat) Sale Whale - Ai-Powered Sales Rep Chatbot.
+- [SaleWhale](http://salewhale.chat) - Sale Whale - Ai-Powered Sales Rep Chatbot.
 We Provide Impossibly Good Sales Rep And Customer Support Chatbots, Using The World's Best Available AI Models.
 Learn How It Will Improve Your Business.
 - [Smartwriter](https://www.smartwriter.ai/)
-- [Speaq.ai](https://www.speaq.ai/) Ready Made Conversional Ai For Your Business.
+- [Speaq.ai](https://www.speaq.ai/) - Ready Made Conversional AI For Your Business.
 Our Mission Is To Revolutionize B2B Marketing And Customer Support With Artificial Intelligence.
 Effortlessly Schedule Meetings And Verify Attendance With AI.
 Streamline Your Survey Process With AI Conversational Calls.
 - [Typewise](https://www.typewise.app/)
-- [Unbounce](http://unbounce.com) Smart Marketing Tools To Grow Your Business.
+- [Unbounce](http://unbounce.com) - Smart Marketing Tools To Grow Your Business.
 Turn More Of Your Visitors Into Customers.
 Unbounce Is The AI-powered Landing Page Builder With Smart Features That Let You Create Beautiful, High-performing Marketing Campaigns In Just A Few Minutes.
 - [Usetwain](https://www.usetwain.com/)
 - [Warmer.ai](https://warmer.ai/)
 - [Waymark](https://waymark.com/)